allenai/beaker-gantry/README.md

 ### Can I use gantry to launch Beaker jobs from GitHub Actions?

 Yes, in fact this is a great way to utilize otherwise idle on-premise hardware, especially with short-running, preemptible jobs such as those you might launch to run unit tests that require accelerators.
-To do this you should setup a Beaker API token as a GitHub Actions Secret, named `BEAKER_TOKEN`, in your repository.
+To do this you should set up a Beaker API token as a GitHub Actions Secret, named `BEAKER_TOKEN`, in your repository.
 Then copy and modify this workflow for your needs:

 ```yaml